nicbou/nicolasbouliane.com/content/projects/new-timeline.md

 date_created: 2023-11-28
 project_url: https://github.com/nicbou/timeline
 repo_url: https://github.com/nicbou/timeline
-featured_image: images/timeline-1.png
 categories: golden
 ---

+On August 3, 2019, I had a crush.

+If you looked at my photos, you would see Kazakh food and landscapes, and my mangled motorcycle.
+Nothing about a crush!
+You would have to look in my notebook, my journals, or even my Google search history.

+I have always wanted a tool that combines my photos, my documents, my journal and the ephemera of my digital life into a single timeline, so I built one.

+![Screenshot of the timeline tool](/images/timeline-2.png)

-Some time ago, I built a [timeline thing](/projects/timeline).
-It ran smoothly for a few years, but it was a heavy, complex project.
+This is my [second attempt](/projects/timeline) at such a project.
+The first version ran smoothly for a few years, but it was a complex.
 It was hard to configure, run, reason about and work on.
 I dreaded touching it.

 This iteration is leaner, simpler.
-It's meant to be [calm technology](https://calmtech.com/) that requires as little attention as possible.
-It draw inspiration from the [simple, efficient static site generator](/projects/ursus) I created for All About Berlin.
+It's [calm technology](https://calmtech.com/) that requires no attention.
+It draws inspiration from the [simple, efficient static site generator](/projects/ursus) I created for All About Berlin.

-![Screenshot of the timeline tool](/images/timeline-2.png)

 Here's roughly how I did it.